kerguler/PopJSON/docs/tutorial.md

 See [ex1a.json](./examples/ex1a.json) and [ex1a.c](./examples/ex1a.c) for the full PopJSON representation and the C translation.

 The above example represents a larva population with a development time of 10 days (with a standard deviation of 4 days).
 The population is age-structured and the development time is gamma-distributed.

+Here, **AGE_GAMMA** refers to a specific population structure and development time distribution listed in <a href="https://kerguler.github.io/Population/#distributions-and-assumptions" target="_blank" rel="noreferrer">this</a> table.
+Accordingly, **AGE_GAMMA** takes two parameters, the mean and standard deviation of development.
+In the above PopJSON representation, these are given as the first and second elements of the list **value**.

 <div class="myFigures">